How to decorate in Scandinavian style?

-Nordic nature is another highly prominent theme of Scandi décor, so the monotony of pale colours is broken by deep fir greens, natural wooden tones as well as tan leathers which all add a warm touch to the cold aesthetic of this interior design style.
+Nordic nature is another highly prominent theme of Scandi décor, so the monotony of pale colours is broken by deep fir greens, natural wood tones as well as tan leathers which all add a warm touch to the cold aesthetic of this interior design style.

 Modern Scandi style

-Of course, much has changed in the last half a century and Scandi interior design also involved to include soft pastel shades and an occasional splash of vivid colour and playfulness.
-Pale pink, duck egg blue as well as washed-out shades of mint green are now commonly seen on accent walls or various home accessories such as bed linen, cushions or accent carpets and rugs.
+Of course, much has changed in the last half a century, and Scandi interior design also involved to include soft pastel shades and an occasional splash of vivid colour and playfulness.
+Pale pink, duck egg blue as well as washed-out shades of mint green are now commonly seen on accent walls or various home accessories such as bed linen, cushions, or accent carpets and rugs.

 Simplicity and minimalism which always played an important part in Scandinavian style can be produced both in natural materials which are somewhat closer to the earliest manifestations of this design philosophy, but also in hypermodern materials and finishes which carved out a place for themselves in Scandi style due to ease of work and production they offer.
-However, even the most modern Scandi homes can’t be finished without at least a bit of wool, timber or leather.
+However, even the most modern Scandi homes can’t be finished without at least a bit of wool, timber, or leather.

-Ambience and interplay of light and shadow
+Ambiance and interplay of light and shadow

 Maybe because of long and dark Nordic winters, Scandinavian mid-century designers showed great appreciation of balanced and glare-free lighting which can at the same time serve as a very impactful aesthetical expression.
 Lamps are the point where technology and organic lines perfectly blend, giving a unique edge to the Scandinavian aesthetic.
-Pendants, floor lamps and table lamps have all been commonly featured in Scandi design, with Arne Jacobsen and Poul Henningsen being some of the biggest name in the industry.
+Pendants, floor lamps, and table lamps have all been commonly featured in Scandi design, with Arne Jacobsen and Poul Henningsen being some of the biggest names in the industry.

 Lighting in Scandi interior design should always be kept warm and inviting, never too harsh or too bright.
-However, one should not forget about natural light which always played a prominent role in unique Scandinavian aesthetic.
+However, one should not forget about natural light which always played a prominent role in the unique Scandinavian aesthetic.
 So for best results, make sure that your windows are free of clutter.

-Arguably the most important element of Scandinavian décor, furniture aims to provide aesthetical statement while at the same time being undeniably functional.
+Arguably the most important element of Scandinavian décor, furniture aims to provide an aesthetical statement while at the same time being undeniably functional.
 With strong silhouettes and sculptural shapes, furniture in Scandinavian mid-century style is easily recognisable due to its elegance stemming from simplicity.
 However, if you wish to add some Scandi touches to your home without completely refurnishing the place, you can add just one or two statement pieces to otherwise simple and functional.

 The devil is in the detail

 An abundance of details and unnecessary embellishments never had a place in Scandi style.
-On the contrary, this design movement always had a flair for simplicity and minimalist elegance, with the finishing touches mostly being limited to tactile ceramics, textural cushions or chunky knit throws.
+On the contrary, this design movement always had a flair for simplicity and minimalist elegance, with the finishing touches mostly being limited to tactile ceramics, textural cushions, or chunky knit throws.
 On top of that, if you find that your home still lacks some statement elements, you can always complement the natural colours and materials with some plant life and other carefully selected accessories and accents.